mamut-tme/QuickJoy-M-5-SV-201/README.md

 The U3 based generator is also astable and is used as autofire, with a frequency controlled by RV2.
 In the handle, the SW5 switch reverses the functions of the buttons, SW6 and SW7 enable/disable the autofire function on the front and back fire buttons separatelly. the D1 and D2 LEDs go on when the fire buttons are engaged.

 ## Summary
 This joystick was quite unusual and took me some time to understand why it doesn't work like any analog joystick.
-Despite of it's complexity I like the design.
+Despite of its complexity I like the design.